frankskol/ResultPredictor/README.md

 the result of the value given.
 It then groups up the different predictions and the one which the most classifiers gave is chosen.
 Optionally, one can get the statistics of the test:
-  -Individual predictions
+  - Individual predictions
-  -Accuracies
+  - Accuracies
-  -Best classifiers
+  - Best classifiers

 # todo
   -Make it possible to configure the classifiers via optional arguments